gdsfactory/gdsfactory/README.md

 gdsfactory provides you with generic component functions to build your PDKs and masks for different foundries.

-You just need to adapt the functions to your foundry (see pp/samples/pdk) and build your own pdk (see [UBC PDK](https://github.com/gdsfactory/ubc) example).
+You just need to adapt the functions to your foundry and build your own PDK (see [UBC PDK](https://github.com/gdsfactory/ubc) example).

 Gdsfactory extends [phidl](https://github.com/amccaugh/phidl) and [gdspy](https://github.com/heitzmann/gdspy) with some useful photonics functions (see photonics package `pp`) to generate GDS layouts (GDSII is the standard format to create masks sets in the CMOS industry)

-- define functions for basic components
+- functions easily adaptable to define components
 - define component sweeps (Design of Experiments or DOEs) in YAML files and GDS masks (together with JSON metadata)
 - route optical/electrical ports to pads and grating couplers